 We went for the trip with Wadi Rum Green Desert, which I can highly recommend.
+We also stayed in their Bedouin camp in Wadi Rum, so we started the journey from there.
 In the price for the trip, you get the transport to the bottom of the hike and back to the camp (we also went to see the famous Wadi Rum sunrise and have some tea while watching the sun drop), the guide during the whole time and the lunch cooked for you in the picturesque settings.
 The price was 30 JD per person.

 WHAT TO TAKE FOR THE HIKE?

 As I mentioned above, the area where the tallest mountain in Jordan is located is quite remote, so you need to make sure you are prepared.
 However, the hike is relatively short, so you just need supplies for a day.